-Within 6 months of the cessation of the export of electrical power from the site, or within a period of 39 years and 6 months following the First Export Date, a Decommissioning Method Statement (DMS) shall be submitted to and approved in writing by the Local Planning Authority.
-The DMS shall include the timing for decommissioning and restoration works, of all, or part of the solar farm if it ceases to be operational, along with the measures, and a timetable for their completion, to secure the removal of panels and any foundations or anchor systems, plant, fencing, equipment.
-It shall also include a decommissioning traffic management plan and access route plan including provision for addressing any abnormal wear and tear to the highway and address noise dust and vibration.
+Within 6 months of the cessation of the export of electrical power from the site, or within a period of 39 years and 6 months following the First Export Date, a Decommissioning Method Statement (DMS) shall be submitted to the Local Planning Authority for its written approval.
+The DMS shall include the following:

+timing and programme for decommissioning works, of all, or part of the solar farm if it ceases to be operational, along with the measures, and a timetable for their completion, to secure the removal of panels and any foundations or anchor systems, plant, fencing, equipment,

+restoration works to return the land to its former condition, save for that mentioned at point c of this condition,

+an ecological assessment and habitat report detailing the proposed extent and methods for retaining landscape and ecological features and habitats.

+a decommissioning traffic management plan and access route plan including provision for addressing any abnormal wear and tear to the highway and address noise dust and vibration.

-The solar farm and its ancillary equipment shall be dismantled and removed from the site and the land restored in accordance with the approved scheme and timescales..
-The applicant should provide the Local Planning Authority with not less than one week's notice in writing of the cessation of the production of electricity and the intended date for commencement of decommissioning works under the terms of this permission.
+The solar farm and its ancillary equipment shall be dismantled and removed from the site and the land restored in accordance with the approved DMS and timescales. .

 [To ensure that the local planning authority can retain control over use of the land in the long term and to ensure the removal of the equipment when electricity is no longer being generated on the site in the interests of the visual amenities of the area and to ensure safe and free flow of traffic and the protection of the amenities of surrounding properties during decommissioning having regard to Policy 10 (Design and Enhancing Local Identify) of the Rushcliffe Local Plan Part 1: Core Strategy (2014) and Policies and Policy 1 (Development Requirements), 37 (Trees and Woodlands) and 38 (Non-Designated Biodiversity Assets and the Wider Ecological Network) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019) and Chapter 15 (Conserving and Enhancing the Natural Environment) of the National Planning Policy Framework.
 This is a pre commencement condition required to ensure that the nature of the site of temporary solar farm is ensured to be restored and all equipment removed].

 The installed electrical generating capacity of the development hereby approved shall be restricted to a maximum of 49.9 megawatts (MW) measured as the AC installed export capacity.